 Is Instant Pot Good For Beginners?

 An Instant Pot may seem confusing or overwhelming at first, but with a little bit of practice, anyone can cook amazing meals in an Instant Pot.
-For some great easy recipes be sure to check out my Instant Pot Recipe Index, and use the search option for easy recipes.
+Here are a few suggestions for easy recipes for beginners:

 Is Instant Pot Safe?

 We’ve all heard the horror stories of pressure cookers exploding, and the truth is if you do not use a pressure cooker properly, traditional stove top or electric, they can cause injury.
 After all, you are dealing with up to 15psi of very hot steam.

 However, Instant Pots are manufactured with 10 or more safety mechanisms, depending on the model.
 Instant Pots are all UL/ULC certified safe for residential use.
 In many cases you can even leave your Instant Pot unattended.

 Just make sure you are reading the User Manual and doing the initial test run before the first use.

 For more info, check out this post: Is Instant Pot safe?

 Depending on what ingredients you add to your Instant Pot it can have added health benefits.
 For example, vegetables cooked properly in an Instant Pot retain up to twice as many of their nutritional value as opposed to conventional boiling.